Binary Companion Theory

 While there is no obvious visible companion star to our Sun, there could be a dark binary, such as a brown dwarf or possibly a relatively small black hole, either of which might be very difficult to detect, without accurate and lengthy analysis.

-In summary, beyond direct detection – one way to determine if we are in a binary or multiple star system is to see if the Sun is curving through space.
-To us, on Earth, that means we should experience a gradual “changing orientation to inertial space.”
-Such a phenomenon is observed as the precession of the equinox.
+In summary, beyond direct detection – one way to determine if we are in a binary or multiple-star system is to see if the Sun is curving through space.
+To us, on Earth, that means we should experience a gradual change in orientation to the fixed stars.
+Such a phenomenon is exactly what we observe as the age-old, but deeply misunderstood, “precession of the equinox”.